Our goal at QA.tech is clear – we want to push the boundaries of what’s possible with AI in software testing.

 The Transition from Scripted to Autonomous Testing

-Traditional QA testing methods have long relied on scripts to automate tests, but these scripts often come with a downside: they need constant maintenance and updates.
+Traditional QA testing methods have long relied on scripts to automate tests.
+But these scripts often come with a downside: they need constant maintenance and updates.

 “Instead of requiring developers to write endless test scripts, our AI agents can run and adapt based on changes in the web app.”